HannimalCrackers/Parseltongue/posts/004_hannimalcrackers.md

 Wait, why is my environment full of curses and fake things?
 ![screenshot](http://hannimalcrackers.github.io/parseltongue/img/fakeandcurses.png)

+This is the error.
+Terminal reports it as a 502.

+![screenshot](http://hannimalcrackers.github.io/parseltongue/img/fail_180814.png)

 Been spinning my wheels trying to figure this out.
 So frustrating.
 Maybe I shouldn't have installed wsgi in the environment?
 That's my only guess right now.
+I did just discover wsgi installed some [user guides](/Users/hhouse/anaconda3/envs/HannimalCrackers-com/lib/python3.6/site-packages/mod_wsgi/docs/_sources/user-guides/checking-your-installation.rst.txt) so checking those out tomorrow.
 Calling it a night.

-![screenshot](http://hannimalcrackers.github.io/parseltongue/img/fail_180814.png)

 &nbsp;
 &nbsp;

 ## progress 180813